Brandon Robinson (American football)

 Brandon Robinson (born c.
 1989) is an American college football coach.
-He most recently served as the head football coach for Bethany College, a position he held from 2022 to 2025.
-He also coached for Eaton High School, Ohio Dominican, Lindsey Wilson, Wheeling, and Baldwin Wallace.
+He is an assistant football coach for Wheeling University, a position he has held since 2026.
+He was previously with Wheeling from 2017 to 2019.
+He was the head football coach for Bethany College, a position he held from 2022 to 2025.
+He also coached for Eaton High School, Ohio Dominican, Lindsey Wilson, and Baldwin Wallace.
 He played college football for Ohio Dominican as a wide receiver.